Update 3/20/17 - Russ Johnson didn't stay a free man for long.

-Customers say Russ Johnson is running a fake advertising company.
+Customers said Russ Johnson is running a fake advertising company.

-In Your Corner reporter, Scott Hines, asks Johnson, “You don’t ever remember meeting crystal Starbuck?”
+In Your Corner asked Johnson: “You don't ever remember meeting crystal Starbuck?”

-Starbuck and other small business owners, like Jimmy Hendershot say Johnson sold them fake advertising.
+Starbuck and other small business owners, like Jimmy Hendershot, said Johnson sold them fake advertising.

 “His deal is not too good to be true,” he said.
 “It's fair.
 It's as if he was working a legitimate advertising company.”